Chase, Addisons & Highly Sensitive Personalities (HSP)

 E - Emotional Responsiveness/Empathy

 This is perhaps the least understood characteristic but also the most frustrating for those with a HSP.
-As previously mentioned, brain scan research shows HSP have more active mirror neurons in areas that are involved with emotional responses.
+As previously mentioned, brain scan research shows HSP have more active neurons in areas that are involved with emotional responses.
 What this means is that HSP feel both positive and negative emotions more intensely than non-HSPs and it takes more for them to regulate their emotional response.
 If they are happy they are really happy, if they are sad they are very sad.
 They are extremely aware of how others feel as well which relates to the last characteristic.

 S - Sensitive to Subtleties/Sensory Stimuli